delabassee/java-lab/intro.md

 To achieve this, you will use

-* Java SE 15 which has been released a few hours ago,
+* Java SE 15, released in September 2020,

 * Helidon, a collection of Java libraries for writing microservices,